AshishRShetty2000/CrptoPriceForecasting/crypto_prediction/Readme.txt

 3. Activate the environment
 On Windows

 .\venv\Scripts\activate

-Install npm node modules
+4.Install npm node modules:

 npm install

-4. Install the Required Python Packages
+5. Install the Required Python Packages

 Make sure you have all required libraries installed.
 You can install them using requirements.txt.